 The Harold Alfond Foundation has long partnered with MaineGeneral Medical Center (and, now, its parent MaineGeneral Health) on projects intended to improve the quality of life for the people of Central Maine and to position MaineGeneral to best meet future health care challenges.
-Major grant projects include capital support to construct the Harold Alfond Center for Cancer Care (in Augusta), the Alfond Center for Health (Augusta), the Thayer Center for Health (Waterville), as well as to launch the MaineHealth Cancer Care Network, within which MaineGeneral is an integral operating partner.
+Major grant projects include capital support to construct and expand the Harold Alfond Center for Cancer Care (in Augusta), the Alfond Center for Health (Augusta), the Thayer Center for Health (Waterville), as well as to launch the MaineHealth Cancer Care Network, within which MaineGeneral is an integral operating partner.

 In 2020, in response to the coronavirus pandemic, the Foundation awarded $200,000 to MaineGeneral to help cover the costs of childcare for the healthcare system’s front-line workers and essential employees, joining the Bill and Joan Alfond Foundation in this funding effort.

 In 2023, the Foundation awarded MaineGeneral a $25 million grant to expand and renovate the Harold Alfond Center for Cancer Care in Augusta.

 More information as provided by our partner:

 The Harold Alfond Foundation has been an invaluable partner in MaineGeneral’s work and has changed the landscape of health care in Central Maine.
 The Foundation first contributed to MaineGeneral by supporting the Thayer expansion in 1964, followed by creating the Radiation Center at Thayer in 1980.
 Since that time, the Foundation has continued to support the work of improving the health and wellness of the Kennebec Valley.